armadsen/help.aetherlog.com/docs/lotw/exportp12.md

 ## Overview

 After you request an LoTW certificate, you receive a .tq6 file from the ARRL.
 This file can only be imported into the same program that was used to request it.
+This page explains how to work with .p12 files.

+## Common Problems Solved

 Often, Aether users request a certificate with TQSL, then try to import the .tq6 file they receive into Aether, which doesn't work.
 The solution is to export a .p12 file from TQSL, then import _that_ into Aether.
-This page explains how to do this.

 Note that this process works the reverse way too.
 It is possible to export a .p12 file from Aether and import it into TQSL (or Aether on another computer), as well.

+Along the same lines, you cannot use the .tq6 file you receive from the ARRL as a backup of your certificate, since you won't be able to import it into software on a new computer, or after resetting your LoTW settings.
+Exporting your certificates as .p12 files, then backing _those_ up is a good solution.

 ## Export .p12 From TQSL